 In the last decade, the trend has shifted dramatically to mobile devices, and with that transition, consumer behaviour and desires have changed too.

 Traditional affiliate marketing works best on a desktop, where people are less put out when being redirected to a new site.
 On a mobile device, this is a different story.
+For example – comparing products and prices is much trickier on the mobile device, and if the option for immediate conversion existed it would result in a major improvement in the purchase flow.
 The desire is for much more immediate action, and the enforced opening of another tab and the need for more time-consuming clicks can often result in the buying process being abandoned.